joeasley-clgx/GitTheCommits/README.md

     This helps speed up the fetch process if you know what time frame your changes were made

 Once you've finalized your settings, run `main.py`, kick back, relax, grab some popcorn, then realize you don't have time to make popcorn because the results are in!

+# Development
+If you run through the setup section, you'll have all you need to make changes as you wish.
+For stability purposes, there are unit tests you can run with `python -m unittest` to validate existing functionality.

+If you make a change that you'd like to make permanent, create a Pull Request and we'll take a look!